Mad Money host Jim Cramer looks at what's hot in the markets, including the cybersecurity stocks.

 Apple made news after the close and "Mad Money's" Jim Cramer clues you in.

 Spirit Airways President & CEO Ben Baldanza, discusses fourth quarter profits, and whether a strengthening U.S. economy hurts or helps his low-cost model.

 Mad Money host Jim Cramer thinks Hasbro has found the magic formula, and Mattel is out of touch.

-Mad Money host Jim Cramer scouted the best looking charts on a 30-week moving average basis.
+Mad Money host Jim Cramer gives the domestic market a health check.